New Belgrade: Neighbourhoods

 Just like other municipalities of Serbia, New Belgrade is further divided into local communities (Serbian: mesna zajednica).
 Apart from Bežanija and Staro Sajmište, no other neighbourhoods have historical or traditional names, as Novi Beograd did not exist as such.
 However, in the five decades of its existence, some of its parts gradually became known as distinct neighborhoods of their own.

 List of the neighborhoods of New Belgrade:

+Blocks

+New Belgrade is divided into 72 blocks, some of which are further divided into subblocks.
+The blocks are not numerated one after another: for example, there are Blocks 26 and 28, but there is no Block 27.
+The one-digit blocks are the oldest.